NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             hours.

 - Where do I find instructions to connect the controller node from outside the network?
-            Refer the Parallel works user guide, section `<https://docs.parallel.works/interacting-with-clusters/logging-in-controller From outside the platform>`__
+            Refer the Parallel works user guide, `Logging in from outside the platform <https://docs.parallel.works/interacting-with-clusters/logging-in-from outside the platform>`_
 - What are the project allocation usage limits and actions?
             **Used allocation at 85% of the budget allocation:**
             When an existing project usage reaches 85% of the allocation, the Parallel Works [PW] platform sends an email message to principal investigator [PI], tech lead [TL] and admin staff.
             -  Users can continue to start new clusters and continue the currently running clusters.
             -  A warning message appears on the PW compute dashboard against the project.
             -  PI should work with the allocation committee on remediation efforts.

-            **Used allocation at 90% of the budget allocation: ** When an existing project usage reaches 90% of the allocation, the Parallel Works platform sends an email message to principal investigator, tech lead and admin staff.
+            **Used allocation at 90% of the budget allocation:**
+            When an existing project usage reaches 90% of the allocation, the Parallel Works platform sends an email message to principal investigator, tech lead and admin staff.
             -  Users can no longer start a new cluster and may continue the currently running clusters, but no new jobs can be started.